Q & A: AUTHOR INTERVIEW:

 A: I was so excited; I wanted to let everyone know about it.
 I corresponded with the director of a planetarium in Germany who requested my results.

 He later presented the facts to others, unfortunately NOT giving me credit for the work.

 In addition I corresponded with observatory directors here in the United States.
 My scientific research proved the Holy Bible was true.
 I wanted to share that fact with the world.

 20. Q: Why didn’t you publish your research results at that time?

 A: I was working on my Masters degree and obtaining my pilots license.
 I had little time and funding for other endeavors.
 Many events, personal and professional, interfered with my publishing goal.
 I had printed/recorded my data and kept all the print outs in a large binder.
-It wasn’t until 2010 that I began to put it into a publishing format.
+It wasn’t until later that I began to put it into a publishing format.

 21. Q: Do you have any regrets about the publishing delay?